consumer dispute arbitration in Charlotte, North Carolina 28203

 • Retail and Purchase Disputes: Issues regarding defective products, misrepresentations, or billing errors.

-• Service Complaints: Disagreements concerning poor service quality in sectors such as hospitality, repairs, or financial services.
+• Service Complaints: Disagreements concerning poor service quality in sectors including local businesses.

 • Loan and Credit Disputes: Conflicts over unauthorized charges, debt collections, or loan terms.